ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ## preview services and preview features
 to look into new capabilites
+- The public preview service is available to all users
+- The private preview is only available to some users

 ### service lifecycle
 defines how every Azure service is released for public use: develope and build -> released to preview -> validated and tested